 Hot Stamper Pressings of the Music of Miles Davis Available Now

-I remember buying this record when I was in college and having a devil of a time trying to make any sense of it.
+I remember buying this record in high school and having a devil of a time trying to make any sense of it.
 Columbia records felt the same way and almost refused to release it.
+I still don’t get the appeal.

 I had bought the first two Weather Report albums around the same time and had had a hell of a time with those too.
 But then Sweetnighter came out, which was angular but still accessible, and the scales fell from my eyes, the heavens opened up and the music finally started to make sense to me.
 Soon enough I was a big fan of that album, but never did warm to Bitches Brew I have to say.